tower/guides/guides/adapter.md

 - `query.paging`: the `limit` and `offset` values specified, if any
 - `query.sorting`: an array of the different sorting properties/directions

 Again, all of that is described in depth in the [query section](/guides/queries).
-For now just know that to implement a custom adapter, you simply implement the `exec` function, which just means taking those 5 query properties and converting them into the database- or service-specific format.
+For now just know that to implement a custom adapter, you simply implement the `exec` function, which means taking those 5 query properties and converting them into the database- or service-specific format.

 ## Implementing a REST adapter